simplybusiness/Kiln/docs/integration_testing.md

 ## Building the Data-collector docker image
 To build the data-collector Docker image, run `cargo make build-docker-images` from the project root.
 This target will be kept updated with all of the docker image targets.
 It also includes linting and unit testing of the code being built.
 If you want a faster iteration cycle, you can cd into the directory of the component you're working on and run `cargo make build-data-collector-master-docker`.
 These commands make use of build caching, so while the first build will be slow as dependencies need to be built for the `musl` target, subsequent builds should be much faster.
 Running that command will result in a tagged docker image: kiln/data-collector:master-latest.

+## Building the report-parser docker image
+This image should have been built by the previous step that built the data-collector image.
+If you want a faster iteration cycle, you can cd into the directory of the component you're working on and run `cargo make build-report-parser-master-docker`.
+These commands make use of build caching, so while the first build will be slow as dependencies need to be built for the `musl` target, subsequent builds should be much faster.
+Running that command will result in a tagged docker image: kiln/report-parser:master-latest.

 ## Generating TLS certificates
 Kiln expects to connect to a Kafka cluster over TLS only, so in order to run a stack locally, we need to setup a basic PKI to ensure certificates can be validated and the connection will be successful.
 This process has been scripted, but still requires a small amount of user interaction.